konflux-ci/build-definitions/partners/README.md

 ### Can partner engineers revoke a Task?

 Yes, they can also submit a pull request removing the Task directory from `partners` directory.
-Before sending the pull request make sure that revoking a Task will not be impacting any users pipeline. build-definitions repository maintainers will review and merge the pull request.
+Before sending the pull request make sure that revoking a Task will not be impacting any user's pipeline. build-definitions repository maintainers will review and merge the pull request.